geotrellis/geotrellis-angular-demo/prototype/Readme.md

 Mostly HTML and SASS.
 Plus a bit of JS to demonstrate moving between states of the app.

-## Singleton layers
+## Singleton vs Multiple layers
-- Use `-singleton` class on a layer card when it's the only card.
+- Use `-singleton` class on a layer card or group when it's the only item.
+- Use `-multiple-layers` class on a layer card or group otherwise.

 ## TODO
-- Multiple layers
-- Layer groups
 - Tour
 - Floater
 - Compare